(07/12/11) (08/06/11) (08/20/11) (09/17/11) (11/07/11) (01/21/12)

 Spinach: An accompaniment on the brisket platter, the spinach is cooked past wilting but still retains its bright green color.

 Cole slaw: This is a crisp and crunchy rendition that's more about the vinegar than the mayo, and there's some nuttiness in there as well.

 Pickled vegetables: Crunchy.
 Tart.
 Very tart.

-There are some sandwich joints (like Cutty's in Brookline, All Star Sandwich in Cambridge, or even the Armby Abbey in Worcester)) where the sandwiches succeed because the whole is greater than the sum of the parts.
-At Cutty's in particular, the sandwich construction and sanwich ergonomics as much of an art as the ingredients themselves.
-At Scratch Kitchen, it's usually the meat that grabs your attention, with the rest of the components along for the ride.
+There are some sandwich joints (like Cutty's in Brookline, All Star Sandwich in Cambridge, or even the Armsby Abbey in Worcester) where the sandwiches succeed because the whole is greater than the sum of the parts.
+At Cutty's in particular, the sandwich construction and sandwich ergonomics are as much of an art as the ingredients themselves.
+At Scratch Kitchen, it's usually the meat that grabs your attention, with the rest of the components merely along for the ride.
 That's not necessarily a bad thing, just an observation.

 Be sure to call before attempting to eat here to make sure they are open.
 On a few occasions I've attempted a visit and found the place closed, whether for a seasonal hiatus, private party, personal matter or change in hours.

 The Bottom Line

 The results have been mixed so far.
 Scratch Kitchen is a restaurant I want to love and definitely already like, but that gap remains after six visits.
 Some items I do love (wings, onion rings), some items I like a lot (brisket, bacon) and some could use some improvement (pulled pork, burger).
 Beyond the obvious hits, there's something about Scratch that keeps bringing me back, expecting to see that bust-out potential fulfilled.
 As for right now, if you order the right combination for your taste, there's potential for a very good meal.